MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.clientCorrelationId** - The globally unique identifier for the app's session

+- **Data.clientScenario** - To identify the feature in the app from where the persona card was opened

 - **Data.clientType** - The type of device the app is run on

 - **Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

+- **Data.externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session.

 - **Data.exportName** - Human readable name of the user action event, e.g. "OpenedPersonaCard"